-Your court can look up your lost traffic ticket information.
-You just have to figure out which court is handling your ticket.
+Your SD court can look up your lost traffic ticket information.
+You just have to figure out which court is handling your traffic ticket.

 Two types of courts handle South Dakota traffic tickets: Magistrate Courts and Circuit Courts.
 Magistrate Courts handle misdemeanor cases, and Circuit Courts handle felony cases.

-There are a couple of ways you can determine which court has your ticket.
+There are a couple of ways you can determine which court has your traffic ticket.

-First, determine whether your ticket is for a misdemeanor or felony.
-Misdemeanors carry penalties of less than one year in a county jail (no state penitentiaries), and felonies are punishable by imprisonment in a penitentiary.
+First, determine whether your SD traffic ticket is for a misdemeanor or felony.
+Misdemeanors generally carry penalties of less than 1 year in a county jail (no state penitentiaries), and felonies are punishable by imprisonment in a penitentiary.

-Contacting your Circuit Court is easy.
-Just visit the state’s Circuit Court page, choose your judicial circuit, and search the circuit’s website for contact information.
+Contacting your Circuit Court in South Dakota is easy.
+Just visit the state's Circuit Court page, choose your judicial circuit, and search the circuit's website for contact information.

 Finding your Magistrate Court's information might be a little trickier.
 Currently, South Dakota's Unified Judicial System website doesn't include Magistrate Court websites or contact information.
 You can find this information in your local listings, or have the appropriate county’s clerk of court direct you.

-Once you contact your court, be sure to ask about:
+Once you contact your SD traffic court, be sure to ask about:

 - The traffic ticket fine and court costs.

 - Payment options and methods.
-For example, if paying by mail is an option, what’s the mailing address?
+For example, if paying your ticket by mail is an option, what's the mailing address?
 Does the court accept personal checks?

 - Whether you're required to appear in court.

-Pleading not guilty, however, requires a hearing.
-Drivers have no ticket fines or penalties if they’re found not guilty.
+Pleading "not guilty," however, requires a court hearing.
+Drivers have no ticket fines or penalties if they're found "not guilty."